Dancheg97/pack/README.md

 Pack API differs from pacman - it is much smaller.
 For example, flag `-q`, or `--quick`, can be used as shortcut alternative to `--noconfirm`.
 Some other flags also might be changed, run `pack -Sh`, `pack -Rh`, `pack -Ph`, `pack -Oh` to get full description for pack commands.

-If pack does not cover your needs, leave an issue in github/codeberg/fmnx repository.

 ---

 ### Installation